-Our skilled and multi-disciplinary Board of Directors are passionate about providing hope for children and families, and healing hearts and bodies throughout the world.
+Our skilled and multi-disciplinary Board of Directors are passionate about providing hope and healing for children and families caught in the cycle of poverty and disability.
 The vision and direction they give to Hope and Healing International is clear and compelling.

 Brenda Ben (Board Chair)

 Brenda is a Chartered Professional Accountant and has spent the majority of her career in the insurance sector in a variety of capacities.
 She is currently VP, CRM and Business Solutions at a major Canadian insurer.
 Brenda has a passion for service and has been a member of the Hope and Healing International Board since 2014.
 She has also served on several other charity and non-profit boards.
 Brenda and her husband Michael spend time in the Eastern Democratic Republic of the Congo where they support a Congolese-run orphanage, school, and health clinic.
 They live in Waterloo and have two adult daughters.